freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-share-feedback/679aa5040bedaccedf33d6d8.md

 # --explanation--

-The structure `if + verb in the Simple Past` followed by `might` in the consequence clause is used to describe a hypothetical situation with a possible outcome.
-For example:
+A estrutura `if + verb in the Simple Past` seguida de `might` na cláusula de consequência é usada para descrever uma situação hipotética com um resultado possível.Por exemplo:

-`If you studied more, you might pass the exam.` - This means there is a possibility of passing if the person studies more.
+`If you studied more, you might pass the exam.` - Isso significa que há uma possibilidade de passar se a pessoa estudar mais.

-In this dialogue, `If we all agreed on everything, we might miss important details` expresses a possible negative consequence of complete agreement.
+Neste diálogo, `If we all agreed on everything, we might miss important details` expressa uma possível consequência negativa do acordo completo.

 # --scene--